Glaphy/Emission/README.md

     f.
 The finished Emission executable can now be run.
 Note that it must be kept in the same directory as fpstar.out for the direct method to work.

+### Acknowledgements
+We would like to acknowledge the use of [SuperLU](https://github.com/xiaoyeli/superlu) and the [stb image library](https://github.com/nothings/stb) in our project.